 Most of you will already be aware that Caty Cole’s appearance on Babestation back in July 8th, 2014, was not her debut appearance but actually her return to Babestation.
 Caty worked on a variety of Babestation-related shows before her lengthy tenure with Elite TV / Studio 66, including the Freeview channels; Partyland, Party Girls, Babestation 2, Babestation 1, and BS Xtra.
 On the evening of September 11th to 12th 2009, Caty made her official Babestation debut.
 She was always a popular addition to the babeshows but her return to Babestation really saw her popularity grow even further.
 She made her debut on Freeview on July 8th 2014 which was her first night back at Babestation after nearly 5 years of being on S66.
 She made a real statement with her comeback outfit, which consisted of her signature tartan skirt, one of her go-to ensembles around that time.

 The presence of Caty's younger sister, porn star, Amanda Rendall, is one thing the blogger feels has affected Caty’s babeshow career.
 It appears that the two girls made it a rule that they would never both appear on the same babeshow.
 Amanda even made sure to emphasise this to a texter on Babestation in September 2009 that the two would never be seen together on a babe channel.
 That has consistently been the case.
-But in the early 2000s, Amanda had already built a reputation for herself on Babestation, and if Caty Cole had joined her sister as a Babestation model, scheduling the programmes would have been extremely challenging.
+But in the early 2000s, adult work star, Amanda had already built a reputation for herself on Babestation, and if Caty Cole had joined her sister as a Babestation model, scheduling the programmes would have been extremely challenging.

 As a result, the sisters could be found on different channels if you go back as far as 2008, before the Channel 46 Party Girls show and the actual appearance of babeshows on Freeview.
 On Babestation in the summer of 2008, Amanda was already well-known, while Caty Cole was just getting started on the Sexstation channels, which at the time included Babecast TV.
 Although they were technically part of the same corporation, both channels operated independently of one another.
 While Caty's channel were Sky-only, Amanda's was Freeview-only thanks to her raunchy appearances on Party People.